“On a Little Street in Singapore” 1935-1941

 As a mutually agreed solution the North Borneo Chartered Company reached an agreement with the British Government to sell its commercial interests granted under its North Borneo Charter to the British Government and to put the North Borneo Territories and people directly under the administration of the British Colonial Office.

-From then on the fate of North Borneo’s people no longer lay with the North Borneo Chartered Company but was in the hands of the British Colonial Government and Tze-Fatt’s destiny was swept into the perfidious and fickle changing geo-political landscape of a sunsetting British Empire and the sunrise of a new self-confident US Imperial military industrial economic power in the Far East.
+From then on the fate of North Borneo’s people no longer lay with the North Borneo Chartered Company but was in the hands of the British Colonial Government and Tze-Fatt’s destiny was swept into the perfidious and fickle changing geo-political landscape of a Old British Empire in its sunsetting throes and the sunrise of a new self-confident US Imperial military industrial economic power in the Far East.